Climate Change Leadership – MOOC

 Excercise

 1. Create a representation of what leadership is for you.
-Use lego or other building materials.
-If you don’t have anything, draw.
-Use your own experience, the exercises from earlier steps, or your idea of leadership so far.
+Use LEGO or other building materials.
+If you don’t have anything to build with, draw or use things you have at hand.
+Use your own experiences, the exercises from earlier steps, and your perception of leadership.
 You could think about a situation, a metaphor or a story.

-2. Reflect on what your representation (what you built or drew) says about leadership.
+2. Reflect on what your representation (what you made) says about leadership.

 © CEMUS and Uppsala University